GhYB30/Snake/README.md

 # Snake
-Recreation of the clasic Snake Game I made in 2023 for one of my classes
+Recreation of the clasic Snake Game made in 2023 for an assembly class.